hades-init/toxic-comment-classification/README.md

 ### Orchestration script (optional)

-To run the entire pipeline - download and process dataset, train and evaluate:
+To run the entire pipeline i.e download and process dataset, train and evaluate:
 ```
 >> python run_pipeline.py
 ```
 This is not recommended as training take forever on a CPU.
-Recommed to use GPU or Kaggle notebooks.
+It is recommended to use a GPU or Kaggle notebooks with free GPUs. \
 Each of the components of the pipeline is also an individual python script.
+So, you can download and process dataset on local, and train and evaluate on a server with GPU (e.g. Kaggle, or Colab).